 Just last week in fact, we received a distress call from a New York City homeowner asking us to salvage their $800,000 renovation in the West Village which had become toxic because their contractor was underperforming.

 If you find yourself in this situation, don't panic, take a deep breath and follow Bolster's 5-step project recovery plan.
-This is the same process our own renovation superheroes follow to salvage and restart the renovation projects of homeowners in New York City (who invariably wish we'd become acquainted with one another before their project began!).

 If deep breaths aren't calming you down and you feel you need to jump into action, here is a brief summary of what you really need to understand about turning your failed renovation project around: